 out of 10

-How does the Escape Plug-In Hybrid drive?
-The Escape Plug-In Hybrid's performance is overshadowed either by rival plug-ins or other Escape versions.
-It gives you an immediate shove forward when you hit the accelerator but is ultimately a bit slow.
-We took our test vehicle to our test track and measured a 0-60 mph sprint of 8.1 seconds.
-This is a bit better than a regular Escape Hybrid but ultimately slower than a regular Escape with the upgraded engine or the hot-rod Toyota RAV4 Prime plug-in (5.6 seconds).
-The Escape PHEV is also a little soft and ponderous around corners.
-The steering can feel overly light and doesn't give you a good sense of the road or what the front tires are up to.
+How does the Ford Escape drive?
+The Escape PHEV's performance is overshadowed by rival plug-ins and other Escape versions.
+We measured a 0-60 mph sprint of 8.1 seconds — better than a regular Escape Hybrid but ultimately slower than a regular Escape with the upgraded engine or the hot-rod Toyota RAV4 Plug-in Hybrid (5.6 seconds).
+The Escape PHEV is also a little soft and ponderous through corners.
+The steering is overly light and doesn't provide a good sense of the road or what the front tires are doing.

 Comfort

 How’s the tech?
 Ford's touchscreen system is a highlight.
 Programming the available onboard navigation system is easy.
 The B&O audio system in our test model produced clear and punchy sound.
 Unfortunately, we did note some trim rattling with the volume turned up.
-The Escape's advanced driving aids work well and almost all are standard.
-Adaptive cruise control avoids the sudden braking exhibited by some competing systems, and the lane centering feature is great on the highway — it doesn't ping-pong the vehicle between lanes as some rival systems do.

-Storage
+Storage & cargo

 Interior storage is helped out by large cubbies in the front and sizable door pockets in the back.
-The cupholders have tabs to hold your drinks in place, which is an uncommon feature in this vehicle class.
-Easily accessible car seat anchors and tethers, plus the large rear seat, will make loading car seats a breeze.
+The cupholders have tabs to hold your drinks in place, an uncommon feature in this vehicle class.

 Value

-Is the Escape Plug-In Hybrid a good value?
+Is the Ford Escape a good value?
 The Escape's interior has some nice soft-touch plastics, and hard plastics are generally silver, gloss black or otherwise textured in a way that makes the cabin look nice.
 The panel gaps are a little inconsistent, the interior door handles feel inexcusably cheap, and the faux wood trim won't fool anyone.
 We also noticed that the Titanium trim's leather upholstery is rougher and not as premium-feeling as lower trims' synthetic leather.
-The Escape Plug-In Hybrid also costs quite a bit more than the gas-only and hybrid versions.
+The Escape Plug-in Hybrid also costs quite a bit more than the gas-only and hybrid versions.
 Warranty coverage is average for the class.

-The Ford Escape Plug-In Hybrid isn't the most exciting vehicle to drive or look at, but it's quite sensible and will serve you well on an urban commute.
+The Ford Escape Plug-in Hybrid isn't the most exciting vehicle to drive or look at, but it's quite sensible and will serve you well on an urban commute.
 Plus, its plug-in hybrid powertrain makes it quicker than the Escape Hybrid and you get a useful 37 miles of estimated EV range on a full charge.
-A styling update would go a long way in giving the Escape Plug-In Hybrid a more expressive personality.
+A styling update would go a long way in giving the Escape Plug-in Hybrid a more expressive personality.

-Which Escape does Edmunds recommend?
+Which Escape trim does Edmunds recommend?

 The PHEV is only available in a single trim that comes with 18-inch wheels, heated front seats, a heated steering wheel and a 13.2-inch touchscreen.
 A Premium package adds many safety, comfort and technology features.